JonathanCMitchell/speedChallenge/ReadMe.md

 * Requires moviepy

-Approaches:
-1) Nvidia Model: PilotNet based implementation that compares the differences between both images and sends that through a network and performs regression based on the image differences
-2) DeepVO: AlexNet like implementation that performs parallel convolutions on two images and them merges them later in the pipeline to extract special features between them

-* I grabbed the DeepVO model from this paper: https://arxiv.org/pdf/1611.06069.pdf

-* You can drag the train_vo.prototxt to this link: http://ethereon.github.io/netscope/#/editor to see the network model and all its intricacies

-3) DeepFlow: Large displacement optical flow with deep matching [link](http://www.cv-foundation.org/openaccess/content_iccv_2013/papers/Weinzaepfel_DeepFlow_Large_Displacement_2013_ICCV_paper.pdf)
-* I considered using DeepFlow but I found out about it literally the day before the project was due
+model-weights-RGBM3 seems to be the best predictor, it's super easy to swap between them to see which you like the best. to swap change line 28 on test.py, and line13 on makeVideo.py to the desired weight.

-4) <strong>Dense Optical Flow network feeding.
-(FINAL PICK)</strong>
+<strong>Dense Optical Flow network feeding.</strong>

 ### Strategies:
 ## Dense optical flow network feeding explanation: